 For concurrency, this sounds tricky, but know that the tasks are not occurring simultaneously but rather alternating the execution until the whole task is complete.
 Nevertheless, it enables multitasking.
 With the picture below, we can easily remember what concurrency does.

-Examples of Heavy CPU Computations
+Examples of heavy CPU computations

-Not all problems require the use of web workers, but heavy computations and long-running tasks are some of the conditions that necessitate the use of web workers, including the following:
+Not all problems require the use of web workers, but heavy computations and long-running tasks are some of the conditions that necessitate the use of workers, including the following:

 - Data encoding and decoding of a large string.